sandeeprshiva/ECO-FRIENDLY/README.md

-# EcoFriend Backend API
+# EcoFriend Second hand marketplace

-A Node.js backend API for the EcoFriend application built with Express, Sequelize, and PostgreSQL.
+ the EcoFriend application built with Express, Sequelize, and PostgreSQL.

 ## Features